-(Inverse Condemnation Under Nevada Constitution - Penn Central Regulatory Taking)
+(Inverse Condemnation -Penn Central Regulatory Taking)

 - 54. CS-Entities incorporate the preceding paragraphs as if fully set forth the herein. - 55.
-Partial regulatory taking challenges are governed by the standard set forth in Penn Central Transportation Co. vs New York City, 438 U.S. 104, 98 S.Ct.
+Regulatory taking challenges are governed by the standard set forth in Penn Central Transportation Co. vs New York City, 438 U.S. 104, 98 S.Ct.
 2646, 57 L.Ed.2d 631(1978).
 In determining whether a Penn Central-type regulatory taking has occurred a Court should consider (1) the regulation's economic impact on the property owner, (2) the regulations interference with investment-backed expectations, and, (3) the character of the government action.
-Sisolak, 122 Nev. at 663.
-The Nevada Supreme Court applies the federal Penn Central standards to partial regulatory takings claims arising from the Nevada Constitution.
-Id. - 56.
+Sisolak, 122 Nev. at 663. - 56.
 The State Engineer's May 18, 2018 Letter, its 1303 Interim Order, its Order 1309, along with the June 17, 2020 "disapproval" of Coyote Springs Village A subdivision maps based on water service" all have effectuated a Penn Central regulatory taking of the CS-Entities' property and development rights which requires compensation to the CS-Entities (the "State Engineer's Orders").
 The State Engineer's Orders have had a massive and devastating economic impact on the CS-Entities and their Coyote Springs Master Planned Development, blocked, interfered with, and ultimately destroyed the CS-Entities' investment-backed expectations to design, develop, construct and sell Coyote Springs Master Planned Development, and unfairly signaled out the CS-Entities to bear a public burden, protecting the Moapa dace, that should be borne by the public as a whole rather than by the CS-Entities.
 This is particularly true when the CS-Entities, as the Master Planned Community and Approved Major Project owner and developer, has previously transferred and conveyed 460 afa of their water rights in Coyote Springs Valley, to mitigate for any potential damage the Coyote Springs development and its water use may cause to water flows and the Moapa dace.
 CS-Entities' investment backed expectations have been destroyed and wrongfully taken by the State for which just compensation is now due.

-- 57. Defendants taking of the CS-Entities' property by the public constitutes a taking by inverse condemnation which requires full and just compensation under Article I, Section 8 of the Nevada Constitution. - 58.
-As a result of Defendants' wrongful conduct and actions, the CS-Entities have been damaged far in excess of \$75,000. - 59.
+; 57.
+Defendants taking of the CS-Entities' property by the public constitutes a taking by inve rse cond demnation which require compensation under the Fourteenth Amendment to the United Sates C onstitution and Article I, Section 8 of the Nevada Constitution, requiring Defenda ants to 1 pay full and just compensation to Plaintiff.

+- 58. As a result of Defendants' wrongful conduct and actions, the CS-Entities have been damaged far in excess of \$15,000. - 59.
 As a further result of Defendants' wrongful conduct, the CS-Entities have been required to retain legal counsel to prosecute this action and therefor are entitled to recover their reasonable attorneys' fees and costs of suit incurred in this matter.